Hale O KAHIKO Arts

-Welcome to KAHIKO Arts.
-I'm Dino Labiste and I am the artist and craftsman for KAHIKO Arts.
+Welcome to the House of KAHIKO Arts.
+I am Dino Labiste, artist and craftsman for KAHIKO Arts.
 Each item that you see on this webpage is a one-of-a-kind piece.
 No two items are alike because each artwork is individually hand crafted.
 Along with the esthetic design of the indigenous objects, all replicas are also utilitarian.
 I strive for the integration of function and form.
+When used, each tool has a story to tell.

-Dino has sold his artwork and replicas to the Oakland Museum (Oakland, CA), Monterey State Historic Parks (Monterey, CA), Filoli Estates (Woodside, CA), Chitactac-Adams Heritage County Park (Gilroy, CA), the City of Mountain View (Mountain View, CA) and private individuals throughout the United States.
-Design Craftsmen, an exhibit producer from Michigan, purchased a full size tule boat.
+Dino has sold his artwork and replicas to the Oakland Museum (Oakland, CA), Monterey State Historic Parks (Monterey, CA), Filoli Estates (Woodside, CA), Chitactac-Adams Heritage County Park (Gilroy, CA), Hayward Area Historical Society (Hayward, CA), University of California Botanical Garden (Berkeley, CA), City of Mountain View (Mountain View, CA) and private individuals throughout the United States.
+Design Craftsmen, an exhibit producer from Michigan, purchased a full-sized tule boat.
 A Schoningen spear and 2 Neanderthal spears were replicated for Shining Red Productions for a PBS 3-part NOVA series entitled "Becoming Human".
-A stone axe and adze, wooden burl-like cups, willow baskets and other primitive movie props were created for Fox Louisiana Productions for a feature film called "Dawn of the Planet of the Apes".
-Dino also has a stone tool displayed at the Maidu Museum (Roseville, CA).
+Basic primordial tools, crude food bowls and other movie props were created for Fox Louisiana Productions for a feature film called "Dawn of the Planet of the Apes".
+Dino constructed tule mats for the de Saissat Museum at Santa Clara University..
+He also has a stone tool displayed at the Maidu Museum (Roseville, CA).

-"Hand-made, low technology: the soul of the craftsman goes into the final product."
+"The soul of the craftsman goes into the final product.
+Our

 Samples of Artwork and Replicas